 Maryland’s tax-free weekend

-What: Gives shoppers a break on the state’s 6% tax when they buy Energy Star products, like air conditioners, clothes washers, furnaces, heat pumps, boilers, solar water heaters (tax-exempt at all times now), refrigerators, dehumidifiers, programmable thermostats, and CFL bulbs.
+What: Gives shoppers a break on the state’s 6% tax when they buy Energy Star products, like air conditioners, clothes washers, furnaces, heat pumps, boilers, refrigerators, dehumidifiers, programmable thermostats, and CFL bulbs.

 Missouri’s green sales tax holiday

 What: Exempts state sales tax (4.225%) on Energy Star appliances costing up to $1,500 each.
 To qualify, appliances, which can include clothes washers, water heaters, dishwashers, air conditioners, furnaces, refrigerators, freezers, heat pumps, and conventional ovens and stoves, must have an Energy Star rating.

 When: May 23-25

 What: A break from state and local sales taxes and use taxes (which range from 6.25% to 8.25%) on energy-efficient products, including air conditioners, refrigerators, ceiling fans, incandescent and CFL bulbs, clothes washers, dehumidifiers, and programmable thermostats.